 Field education providing an opportunity to learn through observation and participation.
 Specific training models are designed by the student and professor in cooperation with an approved field observer.
-Prerequisite: permission.
+Prerequisite: junior status and permission.
 Graded Pass/Fail.
 (Both)

 PSYCHOLOGY (PSY)

 PSY 103 Introduction to Psychology (3)